-Regular full-time, part-time and limited service staff members up to and including position grade 28 are eligible.
+Regular full-time, part-time and limited service staff members up to and including position grade 28 and grades A, B, C, D, are eligible.

 The accumulation of sick leave allows continuation of base salary plus benefits when an eligible staff member is required to be absent from work because of illness or medical conditions.
 For more information on how to track and manage time away from work, click here.